Varstrometry Selected Radio-Loud Candidates of Dual and Off-Nucleus Quasars at Sub-kpc Scales: e-MERLIN Observations

-On the other hand, for J1433, considering the 1$\sigma$ confidence range of the best-fit positional angle, its normalized separation could be as low as 1.83 (corresponding to a confidence level of 81.3\%).
-It indicates that the Gaia-radio offset of J1433+4842 is relatively small and statistically insignificant.
-We found there is an extra source in Gaia EDR3 near J1433+4842 within 1.09\arcsec.
-As \citealt{Mannucci_2022} pointed out, the elongated photometric window on Gaia allowed pair of sources with separations near or closer than 1.1\arcsec\ to be recorded as a single entry, possibly causing strange astrometric solutions and enlarging the \emph{astrometric\_excess\_noise}.
+On the other hand, for J1433, considering the 1$\sigma$ confidence range of the best-fitting positional angle, its normalized separation could be as low as 2.19 (corresponding to a confidence level of 90.9 per cent).
+It indicates that the \emph{Gaia}-radio offset of J1433+4842 is relatively small and statistically insignificant.
+We found that, there is an extra source in \emph{Gaia} EDR3 near J1433+4842 within 1.09 arcsec.
+As \citealt{Mannucci_2022} pointed out, the elongated photometric window on \emph{Gaia} allowed pair of sources with separations near or closer than 1.1 arcsec to be recorded as a single entry, possibly causing strange astrometric solutions and enlarging the \emph{astrometric\_excess\_noise}.
 The non-zero \emph{ipd\_frac\_multi\_peak} of J1433+4842 supports this scenario as well.
 Therefore, although can not be ruled out (see further discussion in \S\ref{sec:dis}), the observed jittering of J1433+4842 is possibly artificial due to the contamination of the nearby source.
-Note for each of the rest 4 targets, there is only a single Gaia match within 3\arcsec.
+Note for each of the rest 4 targets, there is only a single \emph{Gaia} match within 3 arcsec.

-As shown in the upper panel of Fig. \ref{fig:offset}, all but one of our five candidates show significant and large Gaia-radio offsets (as large as 64 mas).
-This is highly remarkable as the comparison between VLBI and Gaia astrometry of a control sample of quasars (see Fig. \ref{fig:offset}) revealed $>10$ mas offsets only in 3.7\% sources.
-The lower panel of Fig. \ref{fig:offset} also shows that most quasar in the control sample have small \emph{astrometric\_excess\_noise} (only 0.4\% have \emph{astrometric\_excess\_noise} $>$ 1.614, which is the minimum value of our five targets).
-Clearly, the observed large Gaia-radio offsets of our candidates are associated with their large \emph{astrometric\_excess\_noise} values.
+As shown in the upper panel of Fig. \ref{fig:offset}, all but one of our five candidates show significant and large \emph{Gaia}-radio offsets (as large as 44 mas).
+This is highly remarkable as the comparison between VLBI and \emph{Gaia} astrometry of a control sample of quasars (see Fig. \ref{fig:offset}) revealed $>10$ mas offsets only in 3.7 per cent sources.
+The lower panel of Fig. \ref{fig:offset} also shows that most quasar in the control sample have small \emph{astrometric\_excess\_noise} (only 0.4 per cent have \emph{astrometric\_excess\_noise} $>$ 1.614, which is the minimum value of our five targets).
+Clearly, the observed large \emph{Gaia}-radio offsets of our candidates are associated with their large \emph{astrometric\_excess\_noise} values.

-The large Gaia-radio position offsets and large \emph{astrometric\_excess\_noise} of our small sample indicate we have obtained a distinct and rare population of quasars with clear Gaia astrometry jitters, and with the radio-loud AGN offset from the optical center of the system, as expected in dual AGNs or off-nucleus AGNs.
+The large \emph{Gaia}-radio position offsets and large \emph{astrometric\_excess\_noise} of our small sample indicate we have obtained a distinct and rare population of quasars with clear \emph{Gaia} astrometry jitters, and with the radio-loud AGN offset from the optical centre of the system, as expected in dual AGNs or off-nucleus AGNs.